 - 1. Have an MD or PhD or equivalent terminal degree - 2.
 Have not had an NIH R01 or equivalent grant related to HIV research. - 3.
-Have an appropriate appointment, as follows: - a.
-Early career faculty appointment in a UAB Department or Division. - b.
-Applicants may be at the instructor, assistant professor, or associate professor level
+Have a Faculty appointment in a UAB Department or Division at the instructor, assistant professor, associate, or full professor level

-Principal investigators are encouraged to engage investigators at different levels, community stakeholders, public health representatives and those with lived experience and diverse backgrounds in support of their study.
+Principal investigators are encouraged to engage investigators at different levels, community stakeholders, public health representatives and those with lived experience and varying backgrounds in support of their study.